pandas-dev/pandas/doc/source/development/contributing_documentation.rst

 .. _contributing.dev_docs:

-Building master branch documentation
+Building main branch documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When pull requests are merged into the pandas ``master`` branch, the main parts of
+When pull requests are merged into the pandas ``main`` branch, the main parts of
 the documentation are also built by Travis-CI.
 These docs are then hosted `here
 <https://pandas.pydata.org/docs/dev/>`__, see also
 the :any:`Continuous Integration <contributing.ci>` section.